polyakov/kubist/README.md

 Experiments
 ====
 1. We are going to simulate a node going down.
 We are going to chose the node running both mongo and the arbiter.
 We expect the following:
-	a.
-Kubernetes detects that one of the mongo pods is gone and that the arbiter is pod is down as well
+* Kubernetes detects that one of the mongo pods is gone and that the arbiter is pod is down as well
-	a.
-MongoDB changes remaining healthy node to secondary since it lost the majority
+* MongoDB changes remaining healthy node to secondary since it lost the majority
-	a.
-Kubernetes replications controller spins up a new arbiter pod on the healthy node
+* Kubernetes replications controller spins up a new arbiter pod on the healthy node
-	a.
-MongoDB detect the arbiter and the healthy node is elected primary.
+* MongoDB detect the arbiter and the healthy node is elected primary.
 *** Note: detections can take quite a long time.
 It's possible to speed that up by hitting the services, for example with curl.

 To remove thie node stop kubelet and docker services: